flatcar-archive/flatcar-docs/docs/installing/_index.md

 systemctl status nginx
 curl http://localhost/
 ```
+If you have trouble SSHing into the VM, `./flatcar_production_qemu.sh` might have failed to auto-detect your ssh key.
+If that happens try with a user-supplied SSH key using the yaml snippet below.
+Alternatively, you can interact with the VM via the VGA console - the console has auto-login enabled and drops right into a shell.

 You can reboot and stop the VM if you like - when you start it later with a plain `./flatcar_production_qemu.sh` then our systemd unit will take care of starting NGINX on each boot.
 Note that the ignition config will only be processed on the very first boot - that's why we made a copy, so now we can restore our OS image from the pristine copy for successive experiments with CLC.

 As listed in the introduction above there are numerous options available for configuring Flatcar just the way you need it.
 For instance, you can specify a custom SSH key instead of your default one from `~/.ssh/` in the CLC config, by adding this section to your YAML file:
 ```yaml
 passwd:
   users: